 Management and treatment of individuals with exceptional needs.
 Current theories and programs in behavioral change studies analyzed with reference to their applications for the educational environment.

-May be taken in each of the four areas of specialization:
+May be taken in each of the areas of specialization:

 A. Learning Handicapped

 C. Physically Handicapped

-D. Gifted B. Severely Handicapped
+B. Severely Handicapped

+D. Gifted

 514. Curriculum and Instruction Learning Handicapped (2)

-Prerequisite: Special Education 505A.
+Prerequisites: Special Education 505A, 510A.

 Utilization of data for determining general and specific objectives to meet the needs of learning handicapped students.
 Developing and selecting materials and procedures for the achievement of these objectives.
-Establishing procedures for monitoring and evaluating pupil May be taken in each of these areas: A. Elementary Learning Handicapped B. Secondary Learning Handicapped 520.
-Educational Implications of Visual Disability (3) Prerequisites: Special Education 471, 500, 501; concurrent registration in Special Education 480; consent of instructor and admission to visually handicapped program.
+Establishing procedures for monitoring and evaluating pupil May be taken in each of these areas: progress.
+A. Elementary Learning Handicapped B. Secondary Learning Handicapped 515.
+Assessment and Programming for Handicapped Infants and Preschoolers (4) II Prerequisites: Special Education 501, 505H, and Family Studies and Consumer Sciences Tests, techniques, and procedures for assessing handicapped infants and preschoolers.
+Developing, implementing, monitoring, and evaluating educational programs in home-based and center-based programs.
+Communicating assessment and program objectives and data to parents and other professionals.
+520. Educational Implications of Visual Disability (3) Officially 2 bits Institute 2 and 1972 Prerequisites: Special Education 471, 500, 501; concurrent registration in Special Education 480; consent of instructor and admission to visually handicapped program.
 Causes, symptoms, treatment of visual impairment; eye health and vision screening.
 Classroom assessment of functional vision.
 Interpretation of vision assessment, the use of low vision aids.
 521. Braille Reading and Writing (3) Prerequisites: Special Education 471, 500, 501; concurrent registration in Special Education 480 and consent of instructor.
 Development of decoding and encoding skills in reading and writing for visually handicapped individuals by means of the Braille system.
-Course includes literary, mathematics and music Braille codes and teaching techniques.
-522. Orientation and Mobility (3) Prerequisites: Special Education 471, 500, 501; concurrent registration in Special Education 480 and consent of instructor.
+Course includes literary, mathematics and music Braille codes and teaching techniques 522.
+Orientation and Mobility (3) Prerequisites: Special Education 471, 500, 501; concurrent registration in Special Education 480 and consent of instructor.
 The aural, tactual, visual, and kinesthetic senses in mobility skills for the visually handicapped.
 Acquisition of basic orientation and mobility skills in simulation.
 523. Multihandicapped/Blind and Early Intervention (3) Prerequisites: Special Education 471, 500, 501; concurrent registration in Special Education 480; consent of instructor and admission to visually handicapped program.
 Curricula, teaching methods, and assessment procedures for the multihandicapped populations.
 Materials for low-functioning visually handicapped students of all ages.
 Early intervention, counseling, activities for stimulation.
-596. Workshop in Special Education (1-4) I, II Curriculum and methods of teaching in an area of exceptionality; observation of demonstration class; development of materials of instruction.
-May be repeated once in a second area of exceptionality.
+596. Selected Topics in Special Education (1-4) I, If Specialized study of selected topics in special education.
+May be offered as either a workshop or lecture/discussion.
 See Class Schedule for specific content.
-Maximum credit six units applicable on any degree.
-(Formerly numbered Special Education 550.)
+Maximum credit six units applicable on a master's degree.
 GRADUATE COURSES IN SPECIAL EDUCATION 600.
 Exceptional Learner: Advanced Problems in Development and Learning (3) Prerequisites: Special Education 500 and admission to the Special Education Department.
 Development and learning as it relates to educational programming for persons identified as exceptional.
-622. The Gifted Child (3) Prerequisites: Elementary Education 362 and 372.
+513. Dynamics of Behavior Change and the Exceptional India 622.
+The Gifted Child (3) Prerequisites: Special Education 500 and 501.

 The abilities and characteristics of the intellectually gifted or talented; related problems of curriculum, teaching, administration and guidance.
 650. Special Topics in Special Education (1-4) Prerequisites: Special Education 471, 500, 501.

 Instructional sequences (mini-courses) focusing on a single topic or competency dealing with special education.
-Topics differ each semester to adjust to current literature in the field, training needs, and resource availability.
-Offered in four categories: - A. Consultation Skills/Multidisciplinary Teams - B. Affective and Social Development - C. Specialized Assessment Techniques - D. Instructional Programming.
+Topics differ each semester to adjust to current literature in the field. training needs, and resource availability.
+May be repeated for up to nine units with different content for a master's degree.
+Offered in four categories: A. Consultant Skills/Multidisciplinary C. Specialized Assessment Techniques Teams D. Instructional Programming.